jphenri/jphenri.com/index.md

 This project provided me with valuable experience in e-commerce development, SEO, and content management.

 ### [Assystech SENC (2015-2019)](https://web.archive.org/web/20181229095915/https://assystech.com/)
-Assystech SENC was an IT consulting and web development project where I provided comprehensive technical solutions to various small and medium-sized businesses.
+Assystech SENC was an IT consulting and web development project that I owned with a partner where I provided comprehensive technical solutions to various small and medium-sized businesses.
 The project included enhancing IT infrastructure, developing custom websites, and delivering ongoing technical support.

 #### Key Features:
 - **IT Consultation**: Offered strategic IT consulting to improve business efficiency.
 - **Web Development**: Created and maintained custom websites tailored to client needs.
 - **Technical Support**: Provided continuous technical support to ensure client satisfaction.

-This experience allowed me to refine my skills in IT consulting, web development, and customer service.
+This experience allowed me to refine my skills in Business, IT consulting, web development, and customer service.